Christmas Party (The Office): Writing

 Daniels was unsure as to what to call the Christmas exchange.
 He had heard the names "Nasty Christmas", "White Elephant", and "Yankee Swap" used to describe the game, and so he wrote all three into the script in order "to cover all regions of the country".
 Schur created a list of who receives what gift in order to preserve continuity in the episode.
 Gifts featured in the episode include Toby giving Angela a baby poster, Kelly getting Oscar a shower radio, Michael buying Ryan an iPod, Kevin buying a foot bath for himself, Creed giving Jim an old shirt, Oscar buying Creed a keychain, and Jim purchasing Pam a teapot.
 The teapot was chosen because it needed to fit other gifts inside of it, as well as be something that Dwight could have a use for later on in the episode.
 Fischer was allowed to pick the color of the teapot featured in the episode.
 She picked teal, due to it being her then-husband James Gunn's favorite color.
 Jenna Fischer recalled that fans always ask her what Jim wrote in Pam's note.
 Fischer noted that John Krasinski wrote the note himself and that the contents are "a secret".
 Jim finally gives Pam the note in the penultimate ninth season episode "A.A.R.M."
-In a 2020 interview on the "Office Ladies" podcast, Jenna Fischer revealed that it was a personal message from Krasinski to Fischer on what their time on the show meant to Krasinski; it has nothing to do with Jim and Pam.
+In a 2020 interview on the Office Ladies podcast, Jenna Fischer later revealed that the note contained a personal message from Krasinski to Fischer on what their time on the show meant to Krasinski.